Brand Measurement Case Studies

 22 shares/day → 161 shares/day in two months

-Brand search is the leading indicator of a sustainable growth engine.
-Marathon measured these results from top-of-funnel performance brand-building campaigns.
-The brand was trending -50% YoY on branded search at the start of measurement.
-Ten weeks of measured brand-building campaigns later: +70%.
+This is what an immediate inflection looks like: new-customer acquisition turned positive within weeks of the engagement — no trough, no waiting two quarters for brand to “kick in.”
+Marathon measured these results from top-of-funnel brand-building campaigns.
 DR spend buys a click that disappears tomorrow.
-Performance brand-building builds compounding search volume that keeps lowering acquisition cost long after the campaign ends.
+Performance brand-building builds compounding demand that keeps lowering acquisition cost long after the campaign ends.

 $1.49M weekly revenue, trending up every week since engagement start

-$720K Incremental Revenue — Proven by Causal Holdout
+1.93x Incremental ROAS — Proven by Six-Month Causal Holdout

 Every $1 of brand spend returned $1.93 in proven incremental revenue.
 90% CI: 1.45x – 2.41x — entire range above breakeven.